Undivided: Using Medi-Cal as Additional Health Care Coverage

 You can also see our article on how to prepare and choose a plan.

 Note: Very few recipients will remain on fee-for-service, aka “straight,” Medi-Cal.
-Such limited exceptions include recipients with a Share of Cost, recipients on a limited-scope Medi-Cal plan, people who receive medical exemptions (not available for those with private health coverage), and some children in the state’s foster child program, depending on their county.
+Such limited exceptions include recipients with a Share of Cost, recipients on a limited-scope Medi-Cal plan, people who receive medical exemptions (not usually available for those with private health coverage), and some children in the state’s foster child program, depending on their county.

 How to use Medi-Cal to cover copays and deductibles